 Last update: 3/10/2017

-The best times to go riding in this area are between October and April when temperatures are slightly cooler and it is not too wet or dry.
-It can get very hot in July, August and September, and riding is often not possible during the middle of the day.
+The best times to go riding in this area are in the spring (March-May) and autumn (September-October) when temperatures are slightly cooler and it is not too wet or dry.
+It can get very hot in July and August, and riding is often not possible during the middle of the day.
+In the winter it can get very cold in the desert, especially at night and ground frosts are common.
 Average rainfall is generally quite low, and the summer months often see no rain at all.

 No special health precautions are required for visits to Israel, for further details please see your local doctor.
 We do advise taking plenty of sunscreen!